Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Proximity and Visuotactile Fusion for Contact Patch Estimation

 The contact patch is estimated by computing the intersection of the tactile and proximity depth images.
 We compute an intersection mask with a pixel-wise comparison of distance values from the tactile and proximity depth maps:

 where $d_{p}$ is the proximity distance, $d_{t}$ is the tactile distance, and $t$ is the tolerance.
 If the difference in tactile and proximity distance values at a pixel satisfy the inequality, the pixel is considered a match and part of the contact patch.
-We manually tune the value of $t$ to produce the contact patch that best matches ground truth, and we found that $t = 0.03$ works well; in our experiments, the tolerance distance values range from 6mm-8mm.
+We manually tune the value of $t$ to produce the contact patch that best matches ground truth, and we found that $t = 0.03$ works well; the tolerance distance values range from 6mm-8mm.
 The intersection mask is applied to the proximity depth image to produce the contact patch estimation.
-We use the proximity depth image instead of the tactile depth image because the proximity depth data is significantly more robust to inconsistent room lighting conditions.
+We use the proximity depth image instead of the tactile depth image because it is significantly more robust to inconsistent room lighting conditions.
 The contact patch depth image is then projected to a point cloud and we apply a statistical outlier rejection filter to remove any extraneous points before outputting the final contact patch point cloud estimation.
+Although this step does require some manual tuning of $t$, it generalizes across all strain ranges and objects.